dcl-2018-01/curriculum/docs/purrr-map.md

 #> [85] "unknown" "unknown" "45"
 ```

-We probably want that as a number so we can use `read::parse_number()`
+We probably want that as a number so we can use `read::parse_number()`,
-tell it that in this variable missing values are recorded as “unknown”:
+and tell it that in this variable missing values are recorded as
+“unknown”:

 ``` r
 sw_people %>%